Inquire Now

 Supplementary Endorsements

-Completion of the education program does not guarantee certification.
 Students who successfully meet state required competencies may qualify for a Nebraska Teaching Certificate.
-Continuous growth in knowledge, pedagogy and professionalism, as well as satisfactory performance during student teaching and completion of Praxis II for each content area as required by Nebraska Rule is in the recommendation for certification.
+Continuous growth in knowledge, pedagogy and professionalism, as well as satisfactory performance during student teaching and completion of Praxis Content test(s) for each content area as required by Nebraska Rule is in the recommendation for certification.